nationalarchives/tna-mega-menu-xml-generator-theme/README.md

 ---------------

 1. Install the theme to your multisite as a child site, or to a standalone wordpress install.
-2. Create your links categories
+2. Create your links categories as per [TNA](http://www.nationalarchives.gov.uk/) web site.
     * About Us
     * Education
     * Help with your research